nilanbais/storingsanalyse-generator/README.md

 A repo dedicated to the development of a Notebook that generates the storingsanalyses done by the maintenance engineers.

 This documentation also contains the a description of the MetadataStoringsAnalyse class that is used in calculating the results for the rapport.
-It gives an overview of the modules and attrubutes of the class and example of the usage of these modules and attributes.
+It gives an overview of the methods and attrubutes of the class and example of the usage of these methods and attributes.

 # Project specific metadata
 To grant the ability to analyse historical data of a given project, a new object needed to be designed.
 This object is